tony-butchart/caddy-windns/README.md

 \<PROVIDER\> module for Caddy
 ===========================

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
-It can be used to manage DNS records with \<PROVIDER\>.
+It can be used to manage DNS records with Microsoft Windows DNS

 ## Caddy module name

 ```
-dns.providers.provider_name
+dns.providers.windns
 ```

 ## Config examples